Emma Calvé

-Emma Calvé, born Rosa Emma Calvet (15 August 1858 – 6 January 1942) was a French operatic soprano.
+Emma Calvé, born Rosa Emma Calvet (15 August 1858 – 6 January 1942) was a French operatic dramatic soprano.

 Calvé was probably the most famous French female opera singer of the Belle Époque.
 Hers was an international career, and she sang regularly at the Metropolitan Opera House, New York, and the Royal Opera House, London.

 Early life

 Calvé was born on 15 August 1858 in Decazeville, Aveyron.
 Her birth name was Rosa Emma Calvet.
 Her father, Justin Calvet, was a civil engineer.
 She spent her childhood at first in Spain with her parents, then in different convent schools in Roquefort and Tournemire (Aveyron).
 After her parents separated, she moved with her mother to Paris.
 There she attempted to enter the Paris Conservatory, while she studied singing under Jules Puget.

 She started learning music in Paris from Mathilde Marchesi, a retired German mezzo-soprano and Manuel García.
 She made a tour of Italy, where she saw the famous actress Eleonora Duse, whose impersonations made a deep impression on the young singer.
 She trained herself in stage craft and gesture by closely observing Duse's performances.